VedikaSrivastava/VedikaSrivastava/README.md

 ### 📚 Education

 - **Master of Science in Artificial Intelligence**
-  - Boston University-Graduate School of Arts and Science, Sep 2022 - Jan 2024
+  - Boston University-Graduate School of Arts and Science
   - GPA: 3.78 / 4
 - **Bachelor of Technology in Electronics and Communication**
-  - Dr. Vishwanath Karad MIT World Peace University, Jul 2018 - Jun 2022
+  - Dr. Vishwanath Karad MIT World Peace University
   - CGPA: 9.79 / 10, Bronze Medalist

 ### 💼 Experience